myrrlyn/apocrypha.es/priv/archive/1vi0on.md

 chambers in Blacklight, praising Ocato’s death.
 Morgen Indoril, the darling of his house, proclaimed

-> *“…the birth of a new era, the end of the accursed Armistice, the end of*
+> …the birth of a new era, the end of the accursed Armistice, the end of
-> *suffering and the return of the glorious Morrowind of old…”*
+> suffering and the return of the glorious Morrowind of old… {:.text-italic}

 But Morgen’s proclaimation was pure folly, and many of the more tempered politicians of the day acknowledged that.
 It is true that the carnage in